 - Pompeii Model - Made in the 19th century, the model of Pompeii is very detailed and helps the visitor visualize what it looked like before the eruption.

-- Sculptures - The museum has a huge collection of Greek and Roman sculptures, many of them Greek and Roman.
+- Sculptures - The museum has a huge collection of Greek and Roman sculptures, many of them are Greek and Roman.

 - Coins and Metals - Six rooms containing more than 200,000 coins and medals from Ancient Greece, Rome, medieval times, and the Bourbon era.